 The victim must meet one of eight of the following criteria to pursue a claim for personal injuries in the NYS Courts:

 - Personal injury which results in death;

 - Loss of a fetus;

 - Permanent loss of use of a body organ, member, function or system;

 - Permanent consequential limitation of use of a body organ or member;

-Sections 1 through 4 are clearly defined; however 5 through 8 are open for interpretation and are constantly and intensely litigated by both plaintiffs and defendants alike.
+Sections 1 through 4 are clearly defined; however, 5 through 8 are open for interpretation and constantly and intensely litigated by both plaintiffs and defendants.
 Defining these criteria to determine whether the client meets the serious injury threshold is continuously defined by motion practice, trials, and appeals.

-We get phone calls all the time from people with injuries where an attorney has told them they do not have a case, or they do not have a valuable case due to the threshold law.
-On countless occasions, people have come to us with what looks like a threshold case and later on as their injuries fail to heal, and the case later has values of hundreds of thousands of dollars or even over a million dollars.
+We get phone calls from people with injuries where an attorney has told them they do not have a case or they do not have a valuable case due to the threshold law.
+On countless occasions, people have come to us with what looks like a threshold case, and later on, as their injuries fail to heal, the case later has values of hundreds of thousands of dollars or even over a million dollars.
 Patience is the key here!
 Many lawyers often look to settle these cases early or outright reject them.
-At Hach & Rose, LLP, we understand that many of these cases take time to understand the full injury picture.
-Your personal injury case should be treated like a valuable asset, and a poorly timed decision can make an enormous impact on the ultimate result.
+At Hach & Rose, LLP, many cases take time to understand the full injury picture.
+Your personal injury case should be treated like a valuable asset, and a poorly timed decision can enormously impact the ultimate result.